jullienl/HPE-Synergy-OneView-demos/Grafana-InfluxDB-Telegraf/README.md

  - iLO Overall Security dashboard status

-**Note**: On Linux systems, official packages by default configure Telegraf to operate under the `telegraf` user and group.
-To guarantee that Telegraf has the necessary read and execute permissions for the PowerShell script while it runs with the `telegraf` user and group credentials, you might need to adjust the file permissions and ownership of the PowerShell script accordingly.
+**Note**: By default, official packages run Telegraf as the `telegraf` user and group on Linux systems.
+So, you need to ensure that the `telegraf` user can read and execute each PowerShell script you define in Telegraf.

 ## Telegraf configuration